A statistical analysis of trends in Florida’s loggerhead nest counts with data through 2015.

 Figure 1.
 The 27 years of nest counts recorded a pronounced increase, then decline, then increase in nesting.
 Scientists do not yet understand what caused these changes.
 This trend line describing annual loggerhead nest counts was estimated by fitting a 4-knot restricted cubic spline (RCS) curve to the total counts via negative binomial regression.
 The 4-knot RCS model had the greatest support and appeared to be the best choice from the available set.

 Scientists estimated (corrected) nest-count points in Figure 1 based on small variations in missing count data among years.
 These estimated counts differed slightly from the observed nest counts reported in the index nesting beach survey.
 The curved line describing the annual trend in loggerhead nest counts was estimated using methods similar to the one described in the 2009 publication: Decreasing Annual Nest Counts in a Globally Important Loggerhead Sea Turtle Population.

 Hundreds of participants surveyed index beaches and counted turtle nests to collect data for this analysis.
 All participants hold a Florida marine turtle permit and are trained in sea turtle nest identification.
 Scientists at the Fish and Wildlife Research Institute coordinate the nest counts according to a rigorous protocol to ensure that they reveal unbiased trends.

 Florida beaches are of worldwide importance to loggerhead sea turtles.
 Approximately 80 percent of the global loggerhead population nests either on Florida beaches or in Oman, a country on the Arabian Peninsula.
-Florida accounts for more than 90 percent of U.S. loggerhead nesting.
+Florida accounts for approximately 90 percent of U.S. loggerhead nesting.